 Being a Francophone festival, most of the programming has a French flavor.
 The festival draws both local and international talent.
-Sway to the sound of world beats as musicians and dancers from all genres liven the atmosphere with their foot-thumping music and gyrations.
+Sway to the sound of world beats as musicians and dancers from all genres liven up the atmosphere with their foot-thumping music and gyrations.
 The colorful street performers of Cirque de la Rue entice onlookers to join in the revelry.
 For a chance to get up, close and personal with the musicians, head towards the Festival International Merchandise Boutique where many of them conduct CD signings.
-This year the festival is a finalist for Best Word Music Festival in the About.com WorldMusic Reader's Choice Awards!
-See the 2013 Festival Line Up.
+In 2013 the festival was a finalist for Best Word Music Festival in the About.com WorldMusic Reader's Choice Awards!
+See the 2014 Festival Line Up.

 Chefs from all corners of world are flown in.
 Elaborate food courts offer all kinds of cuisine to please the palate.
 RVers, leave your kids at Scene des Jeunes to amuse themselves with activities like face painting, mime, storytelling, puppetry and so on.
 In the meantime, film patrons can enjoy Louisiana and Francophone documentaries showcased at Soiree du Cinema.
 Shopaholic RVers can indulge themselves browsing through American made pottery, jewelry, sculpture and more at the Marche des Arts and many more global artifacts at the Marche du Monde.